OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/troubleshooting/troubleshooting.md

 * [TSTool tests GitHub repository](https://github.com/OpenWaterFoundation/cdss-app-tstool-test)
 * [Quality Control chapter of this documentation](quality-control) - explains how to use TSTool for testing

+## TSTool Installation and Version ##

+TSTool versions are installed in separate folders, which on Windows follows the naming convention `C:\CDSS\TSTool-Version`, such as `C:\CDSS\TSTool-12.00.00`.
+See the [Installation and Configuration appendix](../appendix-install/install) for more information.
+Separate installation folders take more disk space and result in more entries in the ***Start*** menu.
+This approach has the following ben:

+* Old versions of TSTool can continue to be used independent of new versions.
+	+ Most TSTool features are backward compatible, meaning that newer versions of the software will run old command files.
+	+ However, new TSTool versions will add new commands and command parameters that if saved to command files will not run in older TSTool versions.
+* Multiple versions facilitate troubleshooting because issues can be pinpointed to specific versions, and corresponding source code can be reviewed.
+* If necessary, a version of the software can be "frozen" for an analysis process as a long-term archive.

+The TSTool version can be determined from its installation folder and also the ***Help / About TSTool*** menu.

 ## Log File ##

 TSTool currently uses custom logging features to create a log file that is helpful to troubleshoot issues.